Skip to contents

 graph$plot_function(X = lgcp_sample$u, vertex_size = 0)

-We can also fit the model using the exact model by using the graph_spde() function as the SPDE model:
+We can also fit the model using the exact model by using the graph_spde() function as the SPDE model, and we also set the LGCP argument to TRUE:

 Let us now fit the model: